-- Windows 11’s Remote Desktop is not working due to firewall blocks, disabled network features and services, or changed credentials.
+- Windows 11’s Remote Desktop is not working due to firewall blocks and disabled network features and services.

 - Checking firewall permissions for the Remote Desktop app might help when you can’t connect to a remote PC.